How to choose for the right mood Thursday January 21, 2010

 Before

-We will always keep you fully updated to the progress of your fulfillment project.
+We will always keep you fully updated to the progress of your fulfilment project.

 After